-- Keeping Children Safe in Education, 2020
+- Keeping Children Safe in Education, 2023

 - 'Relationships Education, Relationships and Sex Education (RSE) and Health Education Statutory guidance for governing bodies, proprietors, head teachers, principals, senior leadership teams, teachers' (2019).

 - Equalities Act 2010

 - Children and Social Work Act, 2017

+- Guidance on promoting British Values in school 2014

-It has been developed initially by the RSE coordinator and the Head teacher
+It has been developed initially by the RSE coordinator and the Executive Head teacher

-2. The Consultation Process has involved:
+2. The original consultation process involved:

-- Review of RSE curriculum content with staff, SLT and parent ambassadors. - Consultation, agreement and implementation with, of policy by school governors, staff and parents/carers
+- Review of RSE and Health Education curriculum content with staff, SLT and parent ambassadors. - Consultation, agreement and implementation with, of policy by school governors, staff and parents/carers. - Review of policy by RSE co-ordinator, staff and executive Head teacher with slight amendments to the original policy being made.